< Browse to Previous Essay | Browse to Next Essay >

 “G-Men Seize Ball Game Cash,” cried out the front page of the Seattle Post-Intelligencer the next day.
 Royal Brougham’s article described how a half dozen federal agents demanded the gate receipts while threatening to take down box office door.
 Meanwhile, around the corner the roar of motorcycles, sirens screaming, announced the arrival of a squad of State Patrolmen.
 According to Brougham one patrolman yelled, “The Feds beat us to it; lets grab the bleacher gates.”
 The race for cash was on.
 Federal and state authorities sought to collect for thousands of dollars of unpaid admissions taxes, long past due.

 Yet someone had beat the Feds and State Patrol to the punch.
-Seattle Auditorium and Civic Field general manager William “Wee” Coyle (b.
-1888) had been a star quarterback for one of Gil Dobie’s (d.
-1948) great University of Washington teams.
+Seattle Auditorium and Civic Field general manager William "Wee" Coyle (1888-1977) had been a star quarterback for one of Gil Dobie's (1879-1948) great University of Washington football teams, and later served as the state's lieutenant governor from 1921 to 1925.
 Coyle knew that the Indians’ back rent was due.
 Using his skills of yesteryear, Coyle beat the G-Men to the till and grabbed a handful of bills.
 According to Brougham, he sprinted away shouting “The City’s got the rent money, now you fellows can fight for the rest.”

 Another entry in the race for gate receipts was Sacramento manager Bill Killefer (1887-1960).
 He came rushing up from the field demanding “Hey, what’s going on here?
 How about the 40 percent of the gate that belongs to us?”
 No one listened and he was later seen scouting the grandstand for a lawyer (Brougham).